4d/docs/website/translated_docs/es/ORDA/entities.md

 ## Entidades y referencias

 Una entidad contiene una referencia a un registro 4D.
-Different entities can reference the same 4D record.
+Diferentes entidades pueden referenciar el mismo registro 4D.
 Also, since an entity can be stored in a 4D object variable, different variables can contain a reference to the same entity.

-If you execute the following code:
+Si ejecuta el siguiente código:

 ```4d
  var $e1; $e2 : cs.EmployeeEntity